Recessed lighting trims serve three purposes:

 - They provide a finished/decorative look.

-Gimbal Trims are similar to eyeballs except they pivot within the housing so they protrude much less below the ceiling.
+Gimbal Trims are similar to eyeballs except they pivot within the housing so they protrude less from the ceiling.
 Their range of motion is the same as the eyeball but at full range the trim may cut off part of the beam of a wide angle lamp.

 A trim’s color can have a big impact on its output of the light.
 Dark colored trims absorb light and can result in as much as a 44% loss in light output.